Kakan Math Temple - The faithful Gravity Defying Stones

 While coming up from the stairs for the temple, there is huge gate like structure.
 However orientation of this gate is in parallel to the temple entrance.
 Generally such gates are perpendicular to the temple entrance so that when anyone who enter through this gate directly faces the temple entrance gate.

 Some of the secrets are still to be explored.
-However it looks like the main temple must have been surrounded by a number of smaller temples.
+However, it looks like the main temple must have been surrounded by a number of smaller temples.
 Come here in the morning time if you want to see peacocks, lot of peacocks.
-Infact Morena is derived from the Mor (Peacock) + Raina (Living place) means the place where many peacocks are found and Morena is home to perhaps the largest number of peacocks in the India.
+Infact Morena is derived from the Mor (Peacock) + Raina (Living place) means the place where many peacocks are found and Morena is home to perhaps the largest number of peacocks in India.

 When you enter the temple gate on left you can see lord Shiva idol under the blue sky resting and enjoying beauty of the temple or keeping a guard over this place?